-Unlike the vast majority of cryptids, the Cornish Owlman has no lore or legend attached to him, and was said to have been seen in a specific area for only a short period of time, although a couple of subsequent sightings have been made.
+Unlike the vast majority of cryptids, the Cornish Owlman has no lore or legend attached to him and was said to have been seen in a specific area for only a short period of time.

-The creature was mostly seen from 1976 to 1978 and a number of the sightings appear to have been made by young girls.
+The creature was mostly seen from 1976 to 1978, and a number of the sightings appear to have been made by adolescent girls.

 As more sightings were reported, more details of Owlman emerged.
-He was said to have pointed ears, clawed feet, and was partially feathered, with the feathers a silvery gray colour.
+He was said to have pointed ears, clawed feet, and was partially feathered, with the feathers a silvery gray color.

 As well as all this, Mawnan Old Church, where Owlman was frequently seen, is on a ley line —ancient ‘paths’ connecting prehistoric or ancient sites of cultural significance — fueling the whole debate about what caused the strange events and where Owlman came from.